40,000 years of experience

 Former associates can register as senior experts and share the knowledge they have gained over the course of their careers with their younger colleagues.
 Bosch Management Support GmbH (BMS) then hires them for consulting or project contracts at Bosch.

-The network of senior experts has been growing continuously since 1999, and now comprises 1,500 people around the world.
-In total, the registered retirees have more than 40,000 years of experience.
-Today, there are eight BMS branches outside of Germany, with offices in Brazil, the U.K., India, Japan, Mexico, Turkey, and the United States.
+The network of senior experts has been growing continuously since 1999, and now comprises more than 2,400 people around the world.
+In total, the registered retirees have more than 50,000 years of experience.
+Today, there are several BMS branches outside of Germany, with offices in Brazil, the U.K., India, Japan, Mexico, Turkey, the United States and China.
 Senior experts work in a broad range of fields: so far, they have spent 65,000 working days in development, production, accounting, purchasing, or marketing and sales.
 Their tasks are equally diverse: they include training sessions or presentations, quality assurance and management, construction support, process analysis and improvement, as well as mentoring and interim management.

 At Bosch, we value the knowledge, life experience, and professional expertise of our highly-qualified associates.